 In the shadows of policy development, national and international collaboration around this social and economic justice case for small-scale fisheries gained traction.
-The advocacy and awareness raising of this case started at the local level with fisher groups (Masifundise, Coastal Links, Artisanal Fishers Association) collaborating with the Confederation of South African Trade Union's (COSATU) fishing desk and the African National Congress fishing desk.
+The advocacy and awareness-raising of this case started at the local level with fisher groups (Masifundise, Coastal Links, Artisanal Fishers Association) collaborating with the Confederation of South African Trade Union's (COSATU) fishing desk, and the African National Congress fishing desk.
 The small-scale fishers also aligned with small-scale farmers attending national workshops organized by Trust for Community Outreach and Education (TCOE).
-The fishers collaborated with regional bodies to highlight the inequities in ITQ allocations in South Africa at the Southern African Development Corporation (SADC), the Benguela Current Commission (BCC) and New Partnership for Africa's Development (NEPAD).
+The fishers collaborated with regional bodies to highlight the inequities in ITQ allocations in South Africa at the Southern African Development Corporation (SADC), the Benguela Current Commission (BCC), and New Partnership for Africa's Development (NEPAD).

-The case also drew strong international support and collaboration with small-scale fishery NGOs such as the International Collective in Support of Fishworkers (ICFS), and the World Forum of Fisherpeople (WFFP) who use the plight of small-scale fishers as an awareness raising and advocacy tool at the United Nations Food and Agriculture

-Organization (FAO) Committee on Fisheries (COFI) meetings.
+The case also drew strong international support and collaboration with small-scale fishery NGOs such as the International Collective in Support of Fishworkers (ICFS), and the World Forum of Fisherpeople (WFFP) who use the plight of small-scale fishers as an awareness raising and advocacy tool at the United Nations Food and Agriculture Organization (FAO) Committee on Fisheries (COFI) meetings.

 The human rights approach to fisheries management also garnered attention internationally, including that of the FAO unit responsible for drafting voluntary guidelines for the UN, the UN right to food Special Rapporteur Oliver de Schutter, the ICFS and the WFFP.
-These bodies highlighted the right to livelihoods and food security link to the South Africa's small-scale fishers, making strong links between research, advocacy and policy.
-The case was highlighted at numerous international academic conferences and also the conferences of the FAO on rights-based approaches and small-scale fisheries.
-At these platforms, researchers and community-based organizations worked closely together to highlight the consequences of using rights-based ITQ allocations to achieve equity and social and economic justice.
+These bodies highlighted the right to livelihoods and food security link to the SA small-scale fishers, making strong links between research, advocacy and policy.
+The case was highlighted at numerous international academic conferences, and also the conferences of the FAO on rights-based approaches and small-scale fisheries.
+At these platforms researchers and community-based organizations worked closely together to highlight the consequences of using rights based ITQ allocations to achieve equity and social and economic justice.
 The South African small-scale fisheries case study also featured in the Too Big To Ignore (TBTI) network of international researchers, made up of 15 different types of organizations including NGOs across 27 countries linking research, network and advocacy at local, regional and global level.

-Outcomes: a new small-scale fisheries policy for South Africa
+Outcomes: A new Small-Scale Fisheries Policy for South Africa

-The final draft of the small-scale fisheries policy agreed by the National Task Team and DAFF in 2010, the release of the policy 2 years later, and the Kenneth George and others (see footnote 1) court case raised the profile, importance and interest in small-scale fishers in the policy landscape.
+The final draft of the Small-Scale Fisheries Policy agreed by the National Task Team and DAFF in 2010, the release of the policy two years later, and the Kenneth George and others court case raised the profile, importance and interest in small-scale fishers in the policy landscape.
 The release of the draft policy for public comment meant that the NTT drafting the policy ceased to exist, but the core group that initiated the class action case regrouped and initiated a series of round-table meetings.
 These meetings were held regularly and the group expanded to include representatives of the World Wildlife Fund (WWF) Marine Programme, Masifundise, Coastal Links and other community representatives, legal practitioners, trade union representatives and academic researchers.
-The main objectives of the round-table meetings were to discuss strategic interventions into key legislation affecting smallscale fishers, which were:
+The main objectives of the round-table meetings were to discuss strategic interventions into key legislation affecting small-scale fishers, which were:

-- The release of the new small-scale fisheries policy in 2012 - Draft rights allocations for all the sectors in 2013 - Amendments to the Marine Living Resources Act, 5 of 2014 - Linefish allocations in 2014 - Public submissions to the Parliament Portfolio Committee in 2014

-• Draft implementation regulations for small-scale fisheries in 2015.
+- the release of the new Small-Scale Fisheries Policy in 2012 - draft rights allocations for all the sectors in 2013 - amendments to the Marine Living Resources Act, 5 of 2014 - linefish allocations in 2014 - public submissions to the Parliament Portfolio Committee in 2014 - draft implementation regulations for small-scale fisheries in 2015.